 Meghana says one of the biggest appeals to NobleHour is the “Find Opportunities” option.
 She believes SAI members could look into that more.
 “When we’re on summer vacation, you can just log on, from anywhere, to find places to go help.”
 She hopes to encourage others to take advantage of this option.

-Meghana is deeply influenced by her mother who showed her the importance of volunteering and service opportunities throughout her childhood, “My mother is the main driving force for everything that I do.
+Meghana is deeply influenced by her mother who showed her the importance of volunteering and acts of kindness throughout her childhood, “My mother is the main driving force for everything that I do.
 If there’s one thing that I can be entirely grateful for, it’s my mother.”

 After having personally visited India over the summer to witness eye surgeries performed at the clinic SAI raised funds for last fall, Meghana’s career choice is to become a physician for Doctors Without Borders.